SitecorePowerShell/Console/Documentation/Markdown/Reset-ItemField.md

 ### -Language&nbsp; &lt;String[]&gt;

-Language that will be used as source language.
+Language that will be reset.
 If not specified the current user language will be used.
 Globbing/wildcard supported.

 <table>
     <thead></thead>